Spatial Geodataprocessing#

 Dissolve#

-The Dissolve operation was already mentioned in the later part of the previous exercise.
+operation was already mentioned in the later part of the previous exercise.
 The dissolve tool combines features in a vector layer to make new ones.
 You can pick one or more attributes to group together features that share the same value for those attributes.
 Alternatively, you can combine all features into one.
-The tool will convert the shapes into multi-geometries, and if you’re working with polygons, it’ll remove shared boundaries between them.
+The tool will convert the shapes into multi-geometries and, if youâre working with polygons, it will remove shared boundaries between them.

-If you turn on the “Keep disjoint features separate” option when running the tool, it’ll make sure that features or parts that don’t overlap or touch each other are saved as separate features instead of being part of one big feature.
+If you turn on the âKeep disjoint features separateâ option when running the tool, itâll make sure that features or parts that donât overlap or touch each other are saved as separate features instead of being part of one big feature.
 This allows you to create several vector layers.

 Spatial joins#

 Spatial joins in QGIS enhance the attributes of the input layer by adding additional information from the join layer, relying on their spatial relationship.
 This process enriches your data by incorporating relevant details from one layer into another based on their geographical associations.
+In QGIS, a spatial join creates a new layer by comparing the features of one layer to another, depending on their spatial relationship.

 Various types of spatial relations exist between the source feature and the target feature, enabling their potential linkage.
 The subsequent list outlines these distinct options and provides descriptions, all oriented around the lower figure for clarity.

 Tests whether the geometry of the two layers intersects with one another.
-Returns 1 (true) if the geometries spatially intersect (share any portion of space, could be overlap or touch) and 0 if they don’t.
-In the picture above, this will return circles 1, 2 and 3.
+The algorithm returns the value âTrueâ (1), if the geometries intersect spatially.
+This means that they share any portion of space, overlap, or touch.
+If they donât overlap, the algorithms returns the value âFalseâ (0).
+In the picture below, the algorithm will return the circles 1, 2, and 3.

-This tool takes an input vector layer and creates a new vector layer that is an extended version of the input, with additional attributes in its attribute table.
+This tool takes an input vector layer and creates a new vector layer that is an extended version of the input with additional attributes in its attribute table.

 The additional attributes and their values are taken from a second vector layer.
-For this layer a spatial criteria is applied to select the values from it that are added to each feature from the first layer.
+For this layer, a spatial criteria is applied to select the values from it that are added to each feature from the first layer.

 When performing additional calculations in combination with a spatial join, the QGIS tool Join attributes by location (summary) is really helpful.
 This functionality closely resembles the previously outlined workflow; however, the algorithm extends its capabilities by calculating statistical summaries for the values from matching features in the second layer.
 These summaries encompass a wide range of options, including minimum and maximum values, mean values, as well as counts, sums, standard deviation, and more.

 It takes an input vector layer and uses this information to create a new vector layer.
-The new layer incorporates additional fields in its attribute table, and these supplementary attributes are obtained from a second vector layer.
+The new layer incorporates additional fields in its attribute table and these supplementary attributes are obtained from a second vector layer.
 The joining of features occurs by identifying the closest features from each of these layers.

 Furthermore, if a maximum distance is specified, only the features that are within this designated distance will be considered as suitable matches for the joining process.

 In the aftermath of flooding events, data on the affected population and the extent of flooding is crucial.
 This information can be refined from a nationwide dataset to provide specific numbers for individual districts or states.
 This can aid in identifying the areas most heavily impacted, leading to more efficient relief operations.
-In the upcoming exercise, we will calculate the total flooding extent in square kilometers and the affected population for the state of Unity State, South Sudan.
+In the upcoming exercise, we will calculate the total flooding extent in square kilometres and the affected population for Unity State, South Sudan.
 To accomplish this, we will utilize the Join attributes by location (summary) tool.

 Exercise: Calculate sum of affected population and flooded area for the Area of interest#

-1. Load the necessary data for this exercise into your QGIS.
+Load the necessary data for this exercise into your QGIS.
 Both datasets were downloaded from HDX:

-2. Locate the tool named Join attribute by location (summary)
+Locate the tool named Join attribute by location (summary)

-• Choose state boundaries as the target layer for joining features
+Choose state boundaries as the target layer for joining features

-• Set intersect as the spatial relationship
+Set intersect as the spatial relationship

-• Select flood extent layer as the comparison layer
+Select flood extent layer as the comparison layer

-• Specify the fields to be summarized as Area_km2 and Pop
+Specify the fields to be summarized as Area_km2 and Pop

-• Choose sum as the type of summaries to be calculated
+Choose sum as the type of summaries to be calculated

-• Click Run to start the process
+Click Run to start the process

-3. Once completed, you will have access to information on the total affected population and flooded areas for the entire state of Unity.
+Once completed, you will have access to information on the total affected population and flooded areas for the entire state of Unity.

 Solution: Calculate sum of affected population and flooded area for the Area of interest